SimonBiggs/scriptedforms/README.md

 ## Quick start

-If you would like to take scriptedforms for a spin you will need Python.
-If you don't have Python on your computer I recommend using Anaconda Python (https://www.anaconda.com/download/).
+If you are on Windows and don't have a version of Python you might want to try ScriptedFormsPortable.
+Download ScriptedFormsPortable from <https://github.com/SimonBiggs/scriptedforms/releases/latest>

-After you have python you can then install ScriptedForms by typing the following into a terminal (or command prompt):
+However, as long as you have Python (>=3.5) on your computer installing ScriptedForms is as simple as typing the following into a terminal (or command prompt):

 ```bash
 pip install scriptedforms